gnu-octave/instrument-control/README.md

 * linux-gpib (Linux only)

-* libmodbus for MOSBUS support
+* libmodbus for MODBUS support

 * rpcgen and libtirpc for VXI11 support

+* VISA headers for VISA support

 Installing